cmaureir/progra-alma/lectures/week4/lecture15.rst

-To obtain strings without the ``\n``, can use the **strip** method, which remove all the space symbols from the beggining to the end::
+To obtain strings without the ``\n``, can use the **strip** method, which remove all the space symbols from the beginning to the end::